williamhaarhoff/archetype/docs/how_it_works.md

 };
 ```

-The readable and writable views are orthogonalised into layers which can bve composed in an inheritance chain.
+The readable and writable views are orthogonalised into layers which can be composed in an inheritance chain.
 For now you can ignore the default assignment of `BaseViewLayer = view_base<vtable<>>`, `vtable<>` will be discussed in a later section.
 ```cpp
 struct writable
 {